NxPKG/khulnasoft-docs/content/cloudflare-one/applications/configure-apps/saas-apps/hubspot-saas.md

 # Configure a Hubspot account for Access for SaaS

-This guide covers how to set up Cloudflare as the SSO provider for Hubspot.
+This guide covers how to set up Khulnasoft as the SSO provider for Hubspot.

 ## Prerequisites